floodnet-nyc/flood-sensor/quality-control/hardware/QC-build-quality-v01.md

 ##### No melted wires

 It is pretty common mistake to over heat the wires while joing two wires using solder.
 Try not to apply too much heat.
-Tan them individually before joining.
+Tin them individually before joining.
 The melted wires can short-circuit and potentially damage the circuitry.

 ## References